Face On A 1000 Dollar Bill

 Trends and Latest Developments

 In recent years, there have been ongoing discussions about the possibility of reintroducing high-denomination banknotes like the $500 or $1,000 bill.
-Proponents argue that these bills could reduce the reliance on cash for large transactions and potentially lower transaction costs.
-However, these proposals have faced strong opposition from law enforcement agencies and financial regulators, who maintain that such bills would primarily benefit criminals and facilitate illicit activities.
+On top of that, proponents argue that these bills could reduce the reliance on cash for large transactions and potentially lower transaction costs.
+Still, these proposals have faced strong opposition from law enforcement agencies and financial regulators, who maintain that such bills would primarily benefit criminals and enable illicit activities.

 Current Data and Expert Opinions